RaymondChou/laravel-gatekeeper-bundle/readme.md

 How it works is that in config/restricted-paths.php, you provide an array of paths that are protected by authentication.

+NOTE: IT USES LARAVEL's Auth CLASS TO CHECK IF THE CURRENT USER HAS BEEN AUTHENTICATED OR NOT.
+SO IN SHORT,
+		STICK WITH CONVENTIONS OF LARAVEL's Auth CLASS, I FIND IT GOOD ENOUGH

 For example:

 	return array(